Anisotropic warm inflation: Anisotropic warm inflation

 As a counterexample to cosmic no-hair conjecture, anisotropic inflation is realized by considering a dynamical cosmological constant due to a gauge field coupled with a slow-rolling scalar field~\cite{Watanabe:2009ct}.
 In this section, we consider warm inflation in the context of~\cite{Watanabe:2009ct} and see if the anisotropy can survive or not.
 Different models of anisotropic inflation have been studied in the context of warm inflation in the literature~\cite{Sharif:2013zwa,Sharif:2014aaa}.
 However, those models are known to be unstable~\cite{Himmetoglu:2008zp} or anisotropy disappears~\cite{Maleknejad:2011jr}.

 On top of the terms ${\cal L}_{\rm free}(\psi_{\rm matter})$ and ${\cal L}_{\rm int}(\phi,\psi_{\rm matter})$, we introduce a gauge field $A_\mu$ to the action Eq.~(\ref{action1}) in the form

-where the field strength of the gauge field is defined by $F_{\mu\nu}=\partial_\mu A_\nu-\partial_\nu A_\mu$ and $f(\phi)$ is the gauge kinetic function representing the coupling between the inflaton field and the gauge field.
+where the field strength of the gauge field is defined by $F_{\mu\nu}=\partial_\mu A_\nu-\partial_\nu A_\mu$ and $f(\phi)$ is the gauge kinetic function representing the coupling between the inflaton field and the U(1) gauge field.
+The U(1) gauge field neither thermalize nor contribute to the dissipation $\Upsilon$.
+Instead, the U(1) gauge field plays the role of producing anisotropic expansion.
 For an appropriate gauge kinetic function, it was shown that the energy density of the gauge fields survives during inflation against the cosmic no-hair conjecture in~\cite{Watanabe:2009ct}.
 Thanks to the gauge invariance, we can choose the gauge $A_0=0$.
 Without loss of generality, we can take the $x$-axis in the direction of the gauge field $A_\mu=(0,A(t),0,0)$ and $\phi=\phi(t)$.
 For simplicity, we assume that the direction of the gauge field does not change in time.
 In order to be consistent with these setups, we consider anisotropic metric in the form

 where $\sigma$ represents a deviation from isotropy.
-It is convenient to take the following form of the gauge kinetic function
+As shown in \cite{Soda:2012zm} and \cite{Watanabe:2009ct}, anisotropic inflation occurs if $f(\phi)$ and $V(\phi)$ satisfy